 My name is Chris Pinard, though I am also known as "Slarti".
 The nickname comes from my using "slarti" as a username on Unix systems for several years now, and derives from "Slartibartfast," a character from the Hitchhiker's Guide to the Galaxy radio/book/television series.
-Originally from Biddeford, Maine (which I often refer to as the Pit of Banality), I'm now living in oh-so-wonderful Worcester, Massachusetts.
+Originally from Biddeford, Maine, I've bounced around a bit over the years and am currently living in Fredericksburg, Virginia.

 "Anyone who slaps a 'this page is best viewed with Browser X' label on a Web page appears to be yearning for the bad old days, before the Web, when you had very little chance of reading a document written on another computer, another word processor, or another network."